Jefferson County Court Records

 Marriage licenses in Jefferson County are issued by the County Clerk's office.
 The current fee is $81.00 (cash or credit/debit card; checks are not accepted).
 Couples who have completed the Twogether in Texas premarital education course receive a $60.00 discount and may have the 72-hour waiting period waived.
 Out-of-state applicants who cannot prove Texas residency must pay an additional $100.00 fee imposed by the state.

-After a marriage license is recorded, certified copies can be purchased from the County Clerk for $1.00 per page plus the $5.00 certification fee.
+Once a marriage license is recorded, certified copies can be purchased from the County Clerk for $1.00 per page plus the $5.00 certification fee.
 Marriage indexes on the public search portal date back to November 1837.
 The County Clerk also offers a remote marriage application for online processing, though both applicants must still appear in person with valid identification.

 The Texas Department of State Health Services maintains statewide marriage and divorce indexes covering marriages from 1966 and dissolutions from 1968 forward.